rework-space-com/terraform-provider-freeipa/docs/resources/hbac_policy_service_membership.md

 ---
 page_title: "freeipa_hbac_policy_service_membership Resource - freeipa"
 description: |-
-  FreeIPA HBAC policy service membership resource
+  FreeIPA HBAC policy service membership resource.
+  Adding a member that already exist in FreeIPA will result in a warning but the member will be added to the state.
 ---

 # freeipa_hbac_policy_service_membership (Resource)